Rayan420/internHUB/readme.md

 cd server
 npm install

-in .env file make sure the database url point to your serve. the followin url should work fine Copy code DATABASE_URL="mysql://root:@localhost:3306/internhub"
+in .env file make sure the database url point to your server. the followin url should work fine Copy code DATABASE_URL="mysql://root:@localhost:3306/internhub"